LeMinaw/MyBBBridge/README.md

 * `mybbVersion`: MyBB version to be used in newly created theme files.
 Existing files will keep their version metadata.

+* `mybbUrl`: URL of your MyBB board.
+Set to `null` or `''` to disable cache refresh requests.

 * `autoUpload`: If true, MyBBBridge will try to save theme and stylesheets to database each time a corresponding file is saved in VSCode.
   *Overrides existing database entries without confirmation!*

+### Cache refresh

+To be able to ask MyBB for template cache refresh, MyBBBridge requires you to upload the tiny `cachecss.php` php file of this repository to your web server, at the root of your MyBB directory.
+If you don't plan to use cache refresh, you can skip this step and set `mybbUrl` to `null` in your `mbbb.json` config file.

 ### Commands